A Survey on Transferability of Adversarial Examples across Deep Neural Networks: Optimization-Based Transferable Attacks

-They demonstrate that the gradient of the Poincare distance metric loss with respect to the input becomes adaptive, and its magnitude increases as the data point moves closer to the surface of the $\ell_1$ ball, leading to more flexible iterative updates.

-\textbf{RAP} Improving the adversarial robustness of neural networks by training with perturbed examples has been studied under the robust optimization framework, which is also known as a min-max optimization problem.
-Similarly, \citeauthor{qin2022boosting} proposes to improve the transferability of adversarial examples under such a min-max bi-level optimization framework.
-They introduce reverse adversarial perturbation (RAP) that encourages points in the vicinity of the perturbed data point to have similar high-loss values.
+\textbf{Reverse Adversarial Perturbation (RAP).} Improving the adversarial robustness of neural networks by training with perturbed examples has been studied under the robust optimization framework, which is also known as a min-max optimization problem.
+Similarly, \citet{qin2022boosting} propose to improve the transferability of adversarial examples under such a min-max bi-level optimization framework.
+They introduce RAP that encourages points in the vicinity of the perturbed data point to have similar high-loss values.
 Unlike the conventional I-FGSM formulation, the inner-maximization procedure of RAP first finds perturbations with the goal of minimizing the loss, whereas the outer-minimization process updates the perturbed data point to find a new point added with the provided reverse perturbation that leads to a higher loss.

-\textbf{MIG} The integrated gradient (IG) is a model-agnostic interpretability method that attributions the prediction of a neural network to its inputs \citep{sundararajan2017axiomatic}.
+\textbf{Momentum Integrated Gradients (MIG).} The integrated gradient (IG) is a model-agnostic interpretability method that attributions the prediction of a neural network to its inputs \citep{sundararajan2017axiomatic}.
 The gradient derived from this method can be understood as saliency scores assigned to the input pixels.
 Notably, a distinct feature of IG is its implementation invariance, meaning that the gradients only depend on the input and output of the model and are not affected by the model structure.
 Such a characteristic can be especially beneficial when improving the transferability of perturbation across different model architectures.
-Inspired by these, \citeauthor{ma2023transferable} propose Momentum Integrated Gradients (MIG) which incorporates IG in the MI process.
+Inspired by these, \citet{ma2023transferable} propose MIG which incorporates IG in the MI process.